 Insulated water bottles will obviously dictate the material the bottle is made of.
 Also known as double-walled, insulated water bottles will help you keep your drink hot or cold for hours on end, but this means the water bottle will be heavier and more expensive than non-insulated water bottles.

-Top 6 Best Travel Water Bottles
+Top 6 Best Water Bottles for Traveling

 |Active Roots Water Bottle